CIWT Detachment Fort Gordon Pipes Information Systems Technician 1st Class Daniel J. Coward Ashore

+By Cryptologic Technician (Interpretive) 1st Class Constance E. Miller, Center for Information Warfare Training Det.
+Fort Gordon

-210325-N-N0484-0085 FORT GORDON, Ga.
-(March 25, 2021) – The Center for Information Warfare Training (CIWT) Detachment Fort Gordon bids fair winds and following seas to Information Systems Technician 1st Class Daniel J. Coward and family after 22 years of honorable naval service.
-(U.S. Navy photo)
+FORT GORDON, Ga. – The Center for Information Warfare Training (CIWT) Detachment Fort Gordon bid fair winds and following seas to Information Systems Technician 1st Class Daniel J. Coward, a native of Katy, Texas, after 22 years of honorable naval service, March 25.

+The ceremony, presided over by Lt.
+Cmdr.
+Hillary A. Gage, CIWT Detachment Fort Gordon officer in charge, was attended by over 20 of Coward’s family, friends, and shipmates.
+It was also streamed live on social media for those near and far to bear witness to the final moments of such an accomplished career.

+Gage presented Coward the Navy and Marine Corps Commendation Medal for meritorious service as satellite communications leading petty officer and course supervisor.

 |Date Taken: